fone32/extenders/fone286/README.md

 Using f/One286
 ==============

-Simply include ‘ext286.asm’ at the begging of your code segment in your FASM application source.
-For reference take a look at exsample.asm example.
+Simply include **‘ext286.asm’** at the begging of your code segment in your FASM application source.
+For reference take a look at **exsample.asm** example.
 Your extended EXE file have to meet few requirements:
  * format MZ
  * use16 (for code segment, internally f/One286 uses use16 keyword as well)
  * heap 0  (if you forget to use it, DOS allocation for DPMI host private data will fail and extender won’t run)
+ * include 'ext286.asm' after you code segment definition (e.g segment cseg use16)